 - $10,000 is estimated for annual maintenance for both the park and restroom.
 However, this figure was estimated in January 2019 as a required document for the grant application and has not been revisited since.
 The actual cost is likely significantly lower.

 - The jump park is an advanced, high-speed area popular with older children and adults, while the pocket-park is primarily for younger children down to toddler age.
 There are safety issues related to combining the two without major reorganization of the existing park, so that high speed bikers are not crossing through the zone provided for small children.
 This type of project is far beyond the scope of what current resources will allow.

 - The parking lot for Anonymous is often full.
 Adding to this area has the potential to put additional pressure on parking, and so parking lot expansion would need to be considered to avoid possible issues.
 Expansion would require bringing in large amounts of fill, which would require a large amount of funding.
 We want to focus our limited resources on a small-scale children’s park, rather than a parking lot.

-- ADA accessibility would require a large amount of funding in order to install a ramp at an appropriate location within Anonymous Park.
+- Wheelchair accessibility would require a large amount of funding in order to install a ramp at an appropriate location within Anonymous Park.